Hootsuite

 Hootsuite is a social media management platform, created by Ryan Holmes in 2008.
 The system's user interface takes the form of a dashboard, and supports social network integrations for Twitter, Facebook, Instagram, LinkedIn, Pinterest, YouTube and TikTok.

 Based in Vancouver, Hootsuite has over 1,000 staff members in 13 locations, including Toronto, London, Paris, Sydney, Bucharest, Milan, Luxembourg and Mexico City.
 The company has more than 16 million users in over 175 countries.
+In September 2012, Hootsuite acquired blog software named Seesmic.